e00049/linux/mkdir.md

 # Syntax:
     mkdir [options...] [directories ...]

- # Example:
+ # Examples:
-    mkdir --version       ->  version number, some information regarding the license and exits. mkdir desktop         ->  Create new dirctory with name of desktop.
+    mkdir --version          ->  version number, some information regarding the license and exits mkdir desktop            ->  Create new dirctory with name of desktop mkdir -p dir1/dir2       ->  Create directory2 inside the directory1